 The Aleppo pine (Pinus halepensis) can enhance your landscape if you live in a hot, dry location and have a spacious yard.
 This Mediterranean native is an evergreen conifer that has adapted to growing in warm, dry conditions.
 The tree is sometimes sold for use as a living Christmas tree.

+This tree grows in USDA plant hardiness zones 8 through 10.
+It is related to fir trees, spruce trees, cedars, hemlocks and the larches, which are deciduous conifers.
 The tree's common name, Aleppo pine, comes from the city of the same name in Syria.
 Another name for this tree is Jerusalem pine.

 Size and Shape of the Aleppo Pine